Common Terms in Procurement

-Any person or team responsible for procurement must be familiar with donor procurement-related regulations at all stages of the project cycle and ensure that a organisation fulfils its contractual obligations to the donor.
+Any person or team responsible for procurement must be familiar with donor procurement-related regulations at all stages of the project cycle and ensure that the Organisation fulfills its contractual obligations to the donor.
 Among other actions, the procurement unit must verify if the donor has specific rules on thresholds and procurement procedures, as well any specific regulation applicable to the acquisition of medical or agricultural products, equipment, etc.

 - Donor thresholds.

-- Specific regulations for specific products (medicines, medical supplies).
+- Specific regulations for some type of products (medicines, medical supplies).

-- Possibility of using HPCs (Humanitarian Procurement Centres).
+- Possibility of using HPCs (Humanitarian Procurement Centers).

-- Specific regulations pertaining to any agreement signed with the donor.
+- Specific regulations pertaining to the contract signed with the donor.

 - Expense eligibility or contract start and end dates – allowing time enough for the procedure to take place and the goods/service to be delivered.